learn-co-curriculum/python-p3-v2-final-project-template/lib/notes/info.md

 - [ ] Third badge?
 Proceed with caution
 - [ ] Each reviewer can assign priority to tasks on their task list
 - [ ] Priority levels: low, medium, high, blocker(all hands on deck)
+- [ ] See if we can centralize db creation etc

 ## Rough Schedule